 Immunotherapies are being developed to treat many different conditions.
 The major types of cancer immunotherapy include the following:

 Immune checkpoint inhibitors: The immune system has certain checkpoints that serve to prevent over-activation of the immune system, which could lead to severe illness and attacks on normal tissues.
-Cancer cells are often able to use these normal checks on immune over-activation to suppress the immune cells that are recognizing and attempting to kill the cancer.
+Cancer cells are often able to use these checkpoints to suppress the immune cells that are recognizing and attempting to kill the cancer.
 If the checkpoint gets blocked by certain monoclonal antibodies, the immune response is no longer held back; immune cells can attack cancer cells in full force.

 Cancer vaccines: Unlike the vaccines we receive to prevent certain diseases from starting, these vaccines help the immune system to recognize and attack an already existing disease.
 Vaccines for cancer treatment can be made by altering the patient’s own tumor cells in the lab to make them more likely to be recognized by the immune system.
 More modern vaccines are using the unique mutated proteins from the cancer cells, in combination with powerful immune stimulators, to produce immune responses that attack only the cancer cells.
 Like other vaccines, they’re delivered to patients through an injection.